-It is understandable that families and loved ones would have the knee jerk reaction to try and cover up bad behavior of an addict; most people do not wish to have their dirty laundry exposed to outside viewers.
+It is understandable that families and loved ones would have the knee-jerk reaction to try and cover up the bad behavior of an addict; most people do not wish to have their dirty laundry exposed to outside viewers.
 However, by calling into an addict’s place of work to explain that they are “sick”, enablers compromise their own principles.

 By doing so, enablers get sucked into the role of protecting addicts from the negative consequences of their actions.
 In order to maintain the status quo, enablers often find themselves lying or taking responsibility for an addict’s behavior.
 This leads enablers to become defensive, creating an “Us vs. The World” mentality.